 The Department of Development is the link between education and business.
 The services and solutions supporting EAA’s main activities are worked out, giving legal and entrepreneurial advice to staff and businesses for carrying out collaborative projects with the Academy’s departments.
-The Department of Development interacts actively with businesses in Estonia and abroad and carries out joint projects.
+The Department of Research and Development interacts actively with businesses in Estonia and abroad and carries out joint projects.
 Many students complete design tasks for Estonian companies in the public and private sectors and take part in international and local competitions during their studies.

 The Department of R&D organises training in the fields of entrepreneurship, intellectual property rights, career planning, internships, and project management.
-Students are advised in making business plans, and there are numerous resources available to EAA’s spin-off businesses (companies founded by students during their studies).
-The department coordinates interdepartmental development projects and, if necessary, carries out science and development projects.
-The Department of Development manages EAA’s local and international co-sponsored or joint projects.
+Students are advised in making business plans, and there are numerous resources available to EAA’s spin-off businesses.
+The department coordinates interdepartmental development projects and carries out research and development projects.
+The Department of Research and Development manages EAA’s local and international co-sponsored or joint projects.